Viewing this page on your device?

 Reciprocal movements are also called alternating movements.

-Sometimes we use one hand to play a supporting role while the other hand does more skilled work, such as cutting with scissors, threading beads or drawing a line with a ruler.
+We often use one hand to play a supporting role while the other hand does more skilled work, such as cutting with scissors, threading beads or drawing a line with a ruler.

-During handwriting, if a child does not stabilise the paper with the non-writing hand, then writing can be less efficient.
-(Parush et al, 1998)
+During handwriting, if a child does not stabilise the paper with the non-writing hand, then writing can be less efficient (Parush et al, 1998).

 The vestibular system (which is situated in the inner ear and helps the brain to process movement information) plays a vital role in a child's physical development.